Valkea/ML_Facial_Expression_Recognition/README.md

 ## Create a new model file from python script

-In order to create a new model .bin file, one can use the following command:
+In order to create a new model .h5 file and a new weights .hdf5 file, one can use the following command:

 ```bash
 >> python model_training.py